English clubs wait on quarantine waiver

 Tournament organisers are in talks with French authorities, with more news expected in the next 24 hours.

+The French Sports Ministry will attempt to get the two-day quarantine requirement lifted for English teams at a governmental meeting on Tuesday.

+"The Ministry of Sports is arguing that the bubble and the reinforced health protocol around the teams once on French territory allows for this mandatory isolation to be lifted," it said in a statement to Reuters.

-France recently loosened its strict travel ban on visitors from the UK, but still requires all travellers to self-isolate for 48 hours, after which a negative PCR or antigen test is required to exit self-isolation.
+France recently loosened its strict travel ban on visitors from the UK, but still requires all travellers to self-isolate for 48 hours, after .which a negative PCR or antigen test is required to exit self-isolation.

-This would mean Bath, Sale and Newcastle would not only need to spend two days in France prior to the match, but they would also risk players being stranded in France for an additional 10 days if they were to test positive or show up as a false positive on a PCR test.
+The current rules mean Bath, Sale and Newcastle would not only need to spend two days in France prior to the match, but they would also risk players being stranded in France for an additional 10 days if they were to test positive or show up as a false positive on a PCR test.

+Welsh side Scarlets are also considering their course of action.
+They are scheduled to travel on Saturday for Sunday's Champions Cup fixture at Bordeaux-Begles and hope the French government eases quarantine restrictions for that trip to go ahead as planned.

 "The last hoop to jump through is this need to go and test over there 48 hours before the game and if you test positive on a PCR - and bear in mind that, if you have had Covid you can test positive for up to 90 days after - you're trapped in France," Sale boss Alex Sanderson told the Rugby Union Weekly podcast.